 M.B.
 McLatchey is a poet and writer living, writing, and teaching in Florida.
-She is a Professor of Humanities at Embry-Riddle Aeronautical University, Poet Laureate of Florida's Volusia County, Arts & Wellness Ambassador for the Atlantic Center for the Arts, and U.S. Ambassador to the HundrED global foundation for innovation in education.
+She is a Professor of Humanities at Embry-Riddle Aeronautical University, Poet Laureate of Florida's Volusia County, Arts & Wellness Ambassador for the Atlantic Center for the Arts, U.S. Ambassador to the HundrED global foundation for innovation in education, and poetry reader for the Miami based journal SWWIM .

 Oct.
 2021 - M.B.'s poem "Ode for My Department Chair Who Left a Face Shield on My Desk" has been published in the fall issue of English Journal, a publication of the National Council of Teachers of English.
 The journal is NCTE’s award-winning collection of ideas for English language arts teachers in junior and senior high schools and middle schools.